jundalisay/superb/content/en/research/poincare/physics/chapter-02.md

 ---
 heading: Chapter 2
 title: Measurements and Metrology
-weight: 6
+weight: 10
 description: Lord Kelvin's view of its necessity— Its definition § 2.
 The Measure of Length Necessity for unit— Absolute length—History of Standard
-image: "/covers/time.jpg"
+image: "/covers/physics.jpg"
-author: "Lucien Poincare"
+author: Lucien Poincaré
 ---